Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Grassroots Platforms via Volition-Guarded Multiagent Atomic Transactions

 \mypara{Transaction equivalence} All befriend$(p,q)$ transactions---differing in the configurations in which they occur---form an equivalence class.
 Similarly for unfriend$(p,q)$.

-\mypara{Liveness} Liveness applies to all equivalence classes (Definition~\ref{definition:liveness}).
+\mypara{Liveness} Liveness applies to the befriend and unfriend classes (Definition~\ref{definition:liveness}).
 Unfriending is guarded by either $p$ or $q$: once either person wills the class, the transaction becomes enabled and must eventually be taken.
 Befriending is guarded by both $p$ and $q$: it becomes enabled only when both persons will the class, and must then eventually be taken.